mckenzie-mm/ecs-nordic-cdk/README.md

 The task uses a bridge network for communicating between the containers.

-The `cdk.json` file instructs the CDK Toolkit how to execute the app.

 ## Useful commands

 * `npm run build`   compile typescript to js